 Rue de la Paix

 Currently, Rue de la Paix is a famous street in Paris for shopping–jewelry shopping in particular!
 For example, luxury jeweler Cartier opened a shop along this road in 1898.
 Other high-end brands you can find here include Mellerio, Tiffany & Co., and Piaget.

 Rue de Rivoli

-Rue de Rivoli is a commercial street that runs parallel to the Seine River through the center of Paris.
-While the shops are a major draw, most tourists find themselves here on a visit to the Louvre Museum.
+Rue de Rivoli is a commercial street that runs parallel to the Seine River through the center of Paris’ Right Bank.
+While the shops are a significant draw, most tourists find themselves here on a visit to the Louvre Museum.
 Other attractions along Rue de Rivoli include the Palais-Royal and Tuileries Garden.

 This road is a perfect place to shop for souvenirs to bring home to family and loved ones.
-For instance, the Carrousel du Louvre is an ideal spot for all of your shopping needs and makes for a wonderful stop after visiting the Louvre museum.
-If you’re craving something sweet, head down the street to Angelina, one of the finest pâtisseries in Paris.
+For instance, the Carrousel du Louvre is an ideal spot for all your shopping needs and makes a great stop after visiting the Louvre museum.
+Then, if you’re craving something sweet, head down the street to Angelina, one of the finest pâtisseries in Paris.

 Rue des Rosiers

 If you’d like to have a meal along this road, don’t miss classics like Michelin-starred Le Violon d’Ingres and cozy La Fontaine de Mars.
-For a sweet treat, make sure to stop by Lemoine, Aux Merveilleux de Fred, or Grégory Renard Cacao et Macarons.
+For a sweet treat, make sure to stop by Aux Merveilleux de Fred or Grégory Renard Cacao et Macarons.
 You can also find an Instagram-worthy tea room called Le Jardin de Mademoiselle on the east side of this road.

-Rue Cler, stretching from Rue Saint Dominique to Avenue de la Motte-Picquet in the 7th arrondissement and is famous as one of the best market streets in the city.
+Rue Cler stretches from Rue Saint Dominique to Avenue de la Motte-Picquet in the 7th arrondissement and is famous as one of the best market streets in the city.
 In fact, many attribute its popularity to travel writer Rick Steves, who calls Rue Cler his “favorite street in Paris.”

 Avenue de Camoëns

-It spans only 377 ft (115 m), from Rue Benjamin-Franklin to Boulevard Delessert, ending in a beautiful staircase that connects the two roads for pedestrians.
+It spans only 377 ft (115 m) from Rue Benjamin-Franklin to Boulevard Delessert, ending in a beautiful staircase that connects the two roads for pedestrians.
 You’ll find a monument to Luís Vaz de Camões at the bottom of the stairs, sculpted in marble.

 Avenue Victor Hugo

 Avenue Victor Hugo is one of twelve streets that begin at the Étoile (Place Charles de Gaulle).
-It is also the second-longest of these avenues, with Champs-Élysées taking the first place.
+It’s also the second-longest of these avenues, with Champs-Élysées taking the first place.
 Avenue Victor Hugo is most famous as the street where renowned French poet Victor Hugo spent his last days.

-You can find the hôtel particulier where he lived at number 124, which was designed by Pierre Humbert.
+You can find the hôtel particulier where he lived at number 124, which Pierre Humbert designed.
 Previous names for this street are Avenue de Saint-Cloud and Avenue d’Eylau.
 However, the city of Paris chose to honor Hugo as he entered his 80th year by renaming it after him.

-From then on, letters addressed to Hugo were labeled “To Mister Victor Hugo, In his avenue, Paris”.
+From then on, letters addressed to Hugo were labeled “To Mister Victor Hugo, In his avenue, Paris.”
 At present, this street is one of the most prestigious avenues in the city.
 Trees line the entire road, and you can find a statue of Hugo at the junction with Avenue Henri-Martin.

 Avenue Rapp is a posh street in the 7th arrondissement, which runs from Avenue de la Bourdonnais to Quai Branly.
 The biggest attractions on this avenue include the Lavirotte Building and a square with a secret Eiffel Tower view.

 Additionally, 3 Square Rapp is an apartment building also designed by architect Lavirotte, where he lived on the fifth floor.
-Other sites in this square include the Theater of the Eiffel Tower and the Theosophical Society of France.
+Other noteworthy sites here include the Theater of the Eiffel Tower and the Theosophical Society of France.

 Rue de la Huchette

 Rue Norvins is one of the busiest streets in the Montmartre district, running from the Place du Tertre to Rue Girardon.
-It dates back to 1672, where it was shown on Albert Jouvin de Rochefort’s city plans for Paris.
+It dates back to 1672 when it was shown on Albert Jouvin de Rochefort’s city plans for Paris.

 As you walk down Rue Norvins, you’ll notice quirky shops in historic buildings with the Sacré-Cœur in the distance.
 One particularly notable spot is Le Consulat Restaurant, located at number 18.
 This café was frequented by famous artists who lived in Montmartre–some names include Monet, Picasso, and Van Gogh!

 Rue Lepic is an ancient road that winds through Montmartre in the 18th arrondissement.
-It begins near the Moulin Rouge and ending at Place Jean-Baptiste-Clément at the top of the hill.
+It begins near the Moulin Rouge and ends at Place Jean-Baptiste-Clément at the top of the hill.
 Legend has it that Napoleon originally commissioned this road after being forced to abandon his horse and climb Montmartre hill on foot in 1809.

 Rue de l’Abreuvoir